Banging Toolbox

 Acacia

-Acacia is affordable and relatively easy to acquire.
-It also has a higher variety in terms of grain, color, and lumber density, making it a good choice for those who are after material versatility.
+The type of wood also has a higher variety in terms of grain, color, and lumber density, making a first class choice for those who are after material versatility.

 Acacia wood is surprisingly workable and is ideal for making all kinds of indoor wood projects.